AdobeDocs/analytics.en/help/components/dimensions/zip-code.md

 Dimension items include the zip or postal code of the visitor.

-## Which countries' postal codes can you report on in Adobe Analytics?
+## Supported postal code countries

 * Aland Islands
 * Albania